-- □ SQL file, containing the SQL operations to perform a replica of the database data into the target openSF instance. - ☐ ZIP file, containing the data files needed for the execution of the simulation.
-Furthermore, in case of an executed simulation, the zip file includes also the input files used for that particular run.
+- ☐ XML file, containing a partial export of the database elements making up the simulation in question. - If archive, containing the data files needed for the execution of the simulation.
+Furthermore, in case of an executed simulation, the archive includes the files related to that particular run.